ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

-In the [Deploy the Subnet](#deploy-the-subnet) section, we saw that a Subnet is permissioned via a
+In the [Deploy the Subnet](#deploy-the-subnet) section, it has been shown that a Subnet is permissioned via a
 set of keys.
 Therefore not any node can be added as validator to the Subnet.
 A holder of a control
 key _must_ call
 [Subnet addValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) first in order